microsoft/powercat-automation-kit/site/content/en-us/releases/march-2023.md

 The March release of the {{<product-name>}} is the sixth public preview release.
 This release focused on the following:

-- Further scheduler updates to filter by Machine / Machine Group and Run Power Automate Desktop flow
+- Further [scheduler updates](/features/scheduler) to filter by Machine / Machine Group and Run Power Automate Desktop flow
 - Update to support v1 an [v2 schema](https://learn.microsoft.com/en-us/power-automate/desktop-flows/schema)

-{{<questions name="/content/en-us/releases/march-2023.json" completed="Thank you for providing feedback" showNavigationButtons=false >}}

 ## Get Started